-First, don’t get the wrong idea.
+First, don’t get the wrong idea about doubling my Noun Project income.
 This means my royalties went from $7.16 (in February 2015) to $18.24 (in February 2016)—or basically the difference between a beer alone and beers with a friend!

 I’ve been a fan of the Noun Project for a while.
 At first as a customer, then as a creator.
 I started by uploading a few icon rejects from my hard drive.
 You know, those leftover Illustrator bits all designers have hanging around.